pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 * You can examine the [GitHub repository](https://github.com/pulumi/pulumi-aws-static-website) that contains the code for the component.
 * If you want to quickly try out the component, this [GitHub repo](https://github.com/sean1588/create-react-app-pulumi) houses a complete React example project that you can clone.
-* If you want to learn about other Pulumi components, take a look at the [registry page](https://pulumi.com/registry), which catalogs them all.
+* If you want to learn about other Pulumi components, take a look at the [registry page]({{< relref "/registry" >}}), which catalogs them all.
+* If you want to view more examples of how to use Pulumi, take a look at the Pulumi [examples repo](https://github.com/pulumi/examples).
 * If you want to delve deeper into Pulumi, the [Getting Started]({{< relref "/docs/get-started"  >}}) guide is a good first step.
 * If you’re interested in learning more about Pulumi concepts, try the [Architecture & Concepts]({{< relref "/docs/intro/concepts" >}}) page.